tomli380576/algorithm-notes/Graph Traversal/the-only-graph-algo.md

 		if u is not SEEN:
 			process(u)
 			mark u as SEEN
-			for each adjacent vertex v:
+			for each v adjacent to u:
 				bag.put(v)
 ```